Lectures on AKSZ Sigma Models for Physicists

-where the bracket $[-,-]$ on the right hand side in the equation $1$ is an usual Lie bracket of the vector fields. \end{definition} Let us take local coordinates expressions.
-Let $x^i$ be a local coordinate on a base manifold $M$ and $e_a$ be a local basis on the fiber of $E$.
-Two operations in the definition \ref{LieAlgebroid} are expressed as
+Let us consider the expressions of a Lie algebroid in local coordinates.
+Let $x^i$ be a local coordinate on a base manifold $M$, and let $e_a$ be a local basis on the fiber of $E$.
+The two operations of a Lie algebroid are expressed as